chillax7/vagrant-cassandra/README.md

     cd ..
     vagrant up

-Note!  cassandra 2.x.x uses java 7, once you have done librarian-chef install you will need to change to vagrant/cookbooks/java/attributes and edit default.b
+Note!  cassandra 2.x.x uses java 7, once you have done librarian-chef install you will need to change to vagrant/cookbooks/java/attributes and edit default.rb

     default['java']['jdk_version'] = '6'

 SSH into the first node and check the status of the ring: